 Apple Inc. is not just well-known for their innovative products and sleek design.
 Apple is a leader in supply chain management, taking the top spot on Gartner’s Supply Chain Top 25 list for the past four years.
 This year, Apple Inc. and Procter & Gamble (P&G) have been taken off of the Top 25 list, and have been moved onto a Supply Chain “Masters” list.
-The Masters list was created by Gartner for companies that have continuously shown supply chain excellence.
-In particular, Apple has put in place excellent inventory management practices that have allowed them to lower inventory costs, reduce waste, streamline inventory processes, and eliminate obsolete stock.
+This list is for companies that have continuously shown supply chain excellence.
+In particular, Apple’s practices have resulted in lower inventory costs, less waste, streamlined inventory processes, and eliminated obsolete stock.

 How do they do it?

-Cook outsourced Apple’s production facilities to make the company leaner, cut down on costs, and reduce inventory overstocks.
-Apple’s products have an approximate life cycle of twelve months, depreciating in value from 1-2% every week.
-Keeping this in mind, Tim Cook decided to treat Apple’s inventory as if all of their products had an expiration date, keeping as little inventory as possible to ensure that they sold everything they produced.
+By outsourcing production, Cook made the company leaner.
+He was able to cut down on costs and reduce overstock.
+Apple’s products have life cycle of about twelve months, depreciating in value 1-2% every week.
+With this in mind, Tim Cook decided to treat Apple’s inventory as if all of their products had an expiration date.
+His goal was keeping as little inventory as possible to ensure that they sold everything they produced.

-By 2011, Apple’s days to inventory, the number of days it took until they would sell their entire inventory, was 3.2 days.
-Apple achieved this by only having one central warehouse in the United States, with most of their inventory stored at their retail stores.
-In addition, Apple began to take advantage of drop shipping, when products are shipped directly from the manufacturer to the customer, for online purchases.
-This eliminated shipping costs, wastage, and storage costs from Apple’s supply chain.
+By 2011, Apple’s days to inventory was 3.2 days.
+This means that it would take Apple 3.2 days to sell their entire inventory.
+How did they accomplish this?
+With only one central warehouse in the US, most of their inventory is at their retail stores.
+In addition, Apple began to take advantage of drop shipping.
+This is when products ship directly from the manufacturer to the customer for online orders.
+As a result, this reduces shipping costs, wastage, and storage costs.

 Apple announced earlier this week that they are going to be expanding their renewable energy goal.
-Currently, the majority of Apple’s facilities are run off of renewable energy sources, making up 87% of their energy used worldwide.
-Apple wants all of their facilities running off of renewable energy, and will begin implementing renewable energy sources into their supply chain.
+Currently, most Apple facilities run off of renewable sources, making up 87% of their energy used worldwide.
+The next step is all of the facilities running this way.
+Also, Apple plans to bring renewable energy into their supply chain.
 Tim Cook commented, “We are excited to work with leaders in our supply chain who want to be on the cutting edge of China’s green transformation.”

-In addition to this, Apple made a big announcement about its commitment to sustainability.
-Apple has partnered with the World Wide Fund (WWF) to protect approximately 1 million acres of forests that provide pulp, paper and other wood products.
+In addition, Apple has a big commitment to sustainability.
+They have partnered with the World Wide Fund (WWF) to protect approximately 1 million acres of forests that provide pulp, paper and other wood products.
 “Apple’s support for this project and its environmental leadership show that protecting forests is not just good for society but important for business,” said the WWF China CEO Lo Sze Ping.